Slattsveen/Arduino_FlySky-IBUS_Simulator_controller/README.md

 This project uses an Arduino Micro to decode and emulate a joystick device for use with quadcopter simulators.
 Builds on the following libraries, they are needed for my sketch to work:

-FlySky ibus decoder by aanon4: https://github.com/aanon4/FlySkyIBus
+FlySky Ibus decoder by aanon4: https://github.com/aanon4/FlySkyIBus

-Joystick library by Matthew Heironimus - http://mheironimus.blogspot.no/2015/04/add-up-to-3-usb-game-controllers-to.html - https://github.com/MHeironimus/ArduinoJoystickLibrary/tree/version-1.0
+Joystick library by Matthew Heironimus - http://mheironimus.blogspot.no/2016/11/arduino-joystick-library-version-20.html - https://github.com/MHeironimus/ArduinoJoystickLibrary/tree/version-2.0

 Components: